Stingers: episode guide

 While Stone and Angie are undercover investigating the murder of a young Asian woman involved in the x-rated movie business, Mackenzie receives a compromising photograph relating to her former relationship with Church.
 Interpreting this as a warning to back off by those under investigation, Mackenzie ignores the risk of exposure and redoubles her efforts to find the murderer and the means by which the photographs came into his possession.

-Guest stars: Nicholas Bell as Det.
+Guest Starring: Nicholas Bell as Det.
 Insp.
-Bill Hollister, Brian Lipson as George Papas, Lisa Bailey as Courtney La Reina, Christopher Gabardi as Rick Fairchild, Adam Broinowski as Joshua Hampton, Blair Venn as Lenny 'G-long' Baxter, Doris Vounane as Lizzie Harper, Strawberry Fields as Mandy Ling, Tom Bredley as Detective, Andrew Walker as Billy, Richard Guarnuccio as Surveillance Driver, Simone Mathieson as Porn Performer, Lucy Kershaw as Porn Performer
+Bill Hollister, Brian Lipson as George Papas, Lisa Bailey as Courtney La Reina, Christopher Gabardi as Rick Fairchild, Adam Broinowski as Joshua Hampton, Blair Venn as Lenny 'G-Long' Baxter, Doris Younane as Lizzie Harper, Strawberry Fields as Mandy Ling, Tom Bradley as Detective, Andrew Walker as Billy, Richard Guarnuccio as Surveillance Driver, Simone Mathieson and Lucy Kershaw as Porn Performers

 Episode 2.02 (24)